-Brian Shaefer-Dryer spent an afternoon and evening in Aberyswyth staying at Maes Y Mor hostel.
+Brian Shaefer-Dryer spent an afternoon and evening in Aberyswyth staying at Plas Dolou Country House Hostel.
 He found this seaside town full of interesting venues, great sea views and full of entertainment some even from the acrobatic displays of the local avian wildlife which all together added up to the perfect romantic getaway to Aberystwyth.

 I didn’t get to see them the first time I visited Aberystwyth in Mid Wales.
 But this time around the lively university town’s true celebrities put on a spectacular show that has stuck with me since.
 Like a memory better than any souvenir you can buy.

 I’m talking about the mesmerizing starling murmurations above the perfect sunset-spotting seafront promenade.
 An amazing dance in the sky, that ends with a swooosh as thousands of little birds appear to be sucked in under the Royal Pier by a giant hoover, where they settle and nestle for the night.

 We had to keep on travelling north the next morning, so we had to make the most of our getaway to Aberystwyth while we where there, and we started by visiting the colorful Ceredigion Museum, covering the history of this Welsh region.
 A truly unique museum, set in the historic Coliseum Theatre, which is still functioning as an event venue – connected with the tourist information centre and a lovely first-floor café.
 The theatre itself is a must-see, and it’s the perfect place to start your visit in Aberystwyth, by learning more about Ceredigion.